kot-brodskogo/blogApp/README.md

 - Read individual blog posts for more details 📖
 - Add new blog posts ✍️
 - Delete unwanted blog posts 🗑️
+- Like blog posts ❤️
+- Filter posts by tags 🏷️

 ## Technologies Used
 This project utilizes the following technologies: